 When to Book Your Trip

-In 2017, the best time to visit Tenerife for Carnaval de Santa Cruz is from
+In 2018, the best time to visit Tenerife for Carnaval de Santa Cruz is from

-The Main Events – 2017
+2018 Main Events

-Wednesday, 22nd February, 2017: Election of the Carnaval Queen (Gale Reina Adulta)
+Wednesday, 31st January, 2018: Election of the Carnaval Queen (Gale Reina Adulta)

-Sunday, 26th February, 2017: Daytime Carnaval (Carnaval del Día) 13:00
+Sunday, 11th February, 2018: Daytime Carnaval

-Tuesday, 28th February, 2017: Grand Parade (Coso Apoteosis del Carnaval) 16:00
+Tuesday, 13th February, 2018: Grand Parade 16:00

-Saturday, 4th March, 2017 – Daytime Carnaval (Carnaval del Día)
+Saturday, 17th February, 2018 – Daytime Carnaval (Carnaval del Día)

-Sunday, March 5th, 2017 – Fireworks (Exhibición pirotécnica)
+Sunday, 18th February, 2018 – Last Day!
+Fireworks 🎆🎆 (Exhibición pirotécnica)

 What to Pack

 You will, however, want to pack a pair of shoes that you won’t mind getting wet, dirty, and (let’s be honest) pretty disgusting.
 Days on end of partying leaves the streets murky at best, and most Carnaval-goers tend to be practical with their footwear, choosing comfort and practicality over perfect costume coordination.

 In terms of day to day packing, layers are key.
-Winter in the Canaries is mild, and compared to most places in Europe the weather at Carnaval will be better, but that doesn’t necessarily mean it will be warm.
+Winter in the Canaries is mild, and compared to most of Europe the weather will be better, but that doesn’t necessarily mean it will be warm.
 February temperatures are unpredictable and can mean anything from bikini beach sunbathing to cool, windy, coat weather – and believe it or not – sometimes even rain.

 Where to Stay

 Like this post?
 Click here for My “Dos & Don’ts of Carnival in Santa Cruz” and find out: What’s a murga?
 Where’s the best place to watch the parades?
 How does the Queen get around in a 100kg gown?
 And why do I insist you stay for a late night Wednesday to watch a papier mâché sardine go up in smoke?
-All that and more up next!

-© Erica Edwards and getupgetoutgetlost.com, 2016.
+© Erica Edwards and getupgetoutgetlost.com, 2016 – 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Erica Edwards and getupgetoutgetlost.com with appropriate and specific direction to the original content.